KittyGiraudel/site/_posts/2013-11-06-how-i-learnt-to-like-bootstrap.md

 So when I started working on this project, the project manager basically told me I would be the only one to deal with the front end which sounded great to me because other developers were mostly backend devs.

-> Hugo, we’ll use Bootstrap.
+> Kitty, we’ll use Bootstrap.
 > — NOOOOOO!

 And then he told me what I didn’t want to hear: _"we will use Twitter Bootstrap"_ and I was like _"NOOOO!!"_.